xleph/snake/README.md

   `chmod +x deploy && ./deploy`

 # Enjoying:
-There are a few known bugs:
+There area few known bugs:

-bezier curves with 32 or more control points will start gravitating towaards the origin
+Severe lag loading in bezier curves over 20 points long

 The snake isn't exactly *supposed* to have a mouth